RedisLabs/redislabs-docs/content/platforms/openshift/cluster-options.md

 Here are the main fields you may want to review and edit:

-- `name`: “*your_cluster_name*”
+- `name`: “rec”

-    This is your own name that will be used by the operator to name various resources in the Kubernetes cluster and also name the CRD.
+    This is the cluster name that will be used by the operator to name various resources in the Kubernetes cluster and also name the CRD.

+    {{% note %}}

+The name is currently restricted to the value "rec" in the current release due to the way that service accounts are created.
+There is a binding between the SCC and the service account.
+While this binding can be created manually, this is not a recommended practice.

+    {{% /note %}}

 - [`nodes`](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/docs/operator.md#redisenterpriseclusterspec): *nnn*